 Antonio Cuevas was originally considered a person of interest in a crime where a woman's body was found in a dumpster.
 Pueblo Police took him into custody on 10/18/19 and he is now considered a suspect.

 The victim, whose remains were found in a trash bin in the area of Ivywood Lane and Vinewood Lane on Oct.
-17, was identified by the Pueblo County coroner Monday as 58-year-old Maria Cuevas-Garcia.
+17, was identified by the Pueblo County coroner Oct.
+21 as Maria Cuevas-Garcia.

-Antonio Cuevas, a 36-year-old already wanted on a parole violation, was arrested the following day and is expected to face first-degree murder charges.
-Police confirmed to 11 News that Cuevas is the victim's son.
+Antonio Cuevas, already wanted on a parole violation, was arrested Oct.
+18. Police confirmed to 11 News that Cuevas is the victim's son.

 When police were first called to the crime scene, they weren't sure if a body had been dumped or if it was some type of prop for Halloween.
 The entire dumpster was towed from the scene.